skinnynoonie/PrimitiveMapping/README.md

 # PrimitiveMapping
-A very simple library that abstracts basic serialized data structures.
+A simple library that abstracts basic mapping structures like JSON and YAML.
+This library allows for metadata for each value, key, etc.